-.
+The most important technical aspect of theatre interpretation for the deaf is the location of the interpreter.

 A. The essential technical factor in interpreting theatre for the deaf is the clarity of the interpreter's gestures.

 B. The interpreter's position on stage plays the most significant role in enhancing sound effects for deaf viewers.